GeorgeMichalakis/PySnake/README.md

     #gameLoop(): the main gameloop which is responsible for the updates.
 It, also, checks whether the game must stop (if the flag is true)
     #RestartGame(): It restarts the game, if it over

-# Purpose: The snake entity
+# About: The snake entity
 ## Instance variables:
     #self.x=x coordinate
     #self.y= y coordinate